 In this section

-Congenital heart defects are those that are present at birth.
-One in 100 babies born in the United States each year has a heart defect of some kind.
-As these babies become adults, they often need continued care for conditions corrected early in life.
-Sometimes, symptoms of congenital heart disease (such as abnormal heart rhythms, shortness of breath, dizziness, or swelling) may not appear and need care until later in life.
+One in 100 babies born in the United States each year has a congenital heart defect of some kind.
+As these babies become adults, they often need continued care even if they underwent surgical corrections in childhood.
+Sometimes, congenital heart disease symptoms (such as abnormal heart rhythms, shortness of breath, dizziness, or swelling) may not appear and need care until later in life.
+Learn more about caring for congenital heart disease in adulthood from our ACHD webinar series.

-One of the leading programs in the nation for adult congenital heart disease
+One of the nation's leading programs for ACHD

-More and more, people born with congenital heart defects live long into adulthood.
-If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by Children's Wisconsin is one of the leading programs in the nation and the largest in the state of Wisconsin.
-We are part of Herma Heart Institute at Children's Wisconsin and work in conjunction with Froedtert & the Medical College of Wisconsin to offer the specialized expertise you need to live life to the fullest.
-Our program is an ACHA ACHD Accredited Comprehensive Care Center, recognizing us as a leader in Adult Congenital Heart Disease care and management.
+People born with congenital heart defects are living longer and longer into adulthood.
+If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by the Herma Heart Institute at Children's Wisconsin is one of the leading programs in the nation, and the largest in the state of Wisconsin.
+Our program works in conjunction with Froedtert & the Medical College of Wisconsin health network to offer the specialized expertise you need to live life to the fullest.
+Our program is an ACHD Comprehensive Care Center accredited by the Adult Congenital Heart Association, recognizing us as a leader in Adult Congenital Heart Disease care and management.

-Our team of experts includes Peter Bartz, MD, Matthew Buelow, MD, Scott Cohen, MD, Jennifer Gerardin, MD and Salil Ginde, MD — the largest care team in the state formally trained to care for adults with congenital heart disease.
+Our team of experts includes Peter Bartz, MD, Matthew Buelow, MD, Scott Cohen, MD, Jennifer Gerardin, MD, Salil Ginde, MD and Andrew Pistner, MD — the largest care team in the state formally trained to care for adults with congenital heart disease.
 Drs.
-Bartz, Buelow, Cohen, Gerardin and Ginde also see patients at Froedtert & the Medical College.
+Bartz, Buelow, Cohen, Gerardin, Ginde and Pistner also see patients at Froedtert Hospital.
 Their advanced training in both pediatric and adult cardiology makes them exceptionally qualified to provide complete care as patients transition from adolescence to adulthood.
 The team has been awarded highly competitive research grants and published nearly 50 Adult Congenital Heart Disease articles in the last decade.

-Many congenital heart disease conditions and genetic heart disorders can have serious cardiac and non-cardiac complications for adults, including:
+Many congenital heart disease conditions and genetic heart disorders can have serious cardiac and non-cardiac complications for adults.
+These conditions include:

 - Coarctation of the aorta